-Product Laws/Regulations Chinese proprietary medicines Medicines Act and its Regulations Clinical research materials Health Products (Clinical Research Materials) Regulations Clinical research materials containing psychotropic substances Health Products (Clinical Research Materials) Regulations Medical Devices Heath Products (Medical Devices) Regulations Therapeutic products Health Products (Therapeutic Products) Regulations Substances specified in the Poisons Act Poisons Act and its Rules Oral Dental Gums Health Products (Oral Dental Gums) Regulations Regulation of Imports and Exports (Chewing Gum) Regulations Cell, Tissue and Gene Therapy Products Health Products (Cell, Tissue and Gene Therapy Products) Regulations
+Product Laws/Regulations Chinese proprietary medicines Medicines Act and its Regulations Clinical research materials Health Products (Clinical Research Materials) Regulations Clinical research materials containing psychotropic substances Health Products (Clinical Research Materials) Regulations Medical Devices Heath Products (Medical Devices) Regulations Therapeutic products Health Products (Therapeutic Products) Regulations

+Product Laws/Regulations Substances specified in the Poisons Act Poisons Act and its Rules Oral Dental Gums Health Products (Oral Dental Gums) Regulations Regulation of Imports and Exports (Chewing Gum) Regulations Cell, Tissue and Gene Therapy Products Health Products (Cell, Tissue and Gene Therapy Products) Regulations
-3. HSA's licensing requirements apply to products originating in and coming from all countries.

-4. The licensing requirements are maintained for health and safety reasons.
-They are not intended to restrict the quantity or value of imports.

-5. The laws, regulations and/or administrative orders under which the licensing requirements are maintained are listed in our response to Question 2.
+- 3. HSA's licensing requirements apply to products originating in and coming from all countries. - 4.
+The licensing requirements are maintained for health and safety reasons.
+They are not intended to restrict the quantity or value of imports. - 5.
+The laws, regulations and/or administrative orders under which the licensing requirements are maintained are listed in Question/Paragraph 2.
 The licensing requirements are statutorily required and published in government gazettes.
 While the administration of the licensing requirements is undertaken by HSA, the designation of products to be subjected to licensing and the abolishment of any licensing system require legislative approval.

-6. Singapore abides by the International Narcotics Control Board's (INCB) allocation of quotas for narcotic drugs and psychotropic substances controlled under the UN Single Convention on Narcotic Drugs 1962 and UN Convention on Psychotropic Substances 1971.
+- 6. Singapore abides by the International Narcotics Control Board's (INCB) allocation of quotas for narcotic drugs and psychotropic substances controlled under the UN Single Convention on Narcotic Drugs 1961 as amended by the 1972 Protocol and UN Convention on Psychotropic Substances 1971.
 Therapeutic products or clinical research materials that contain controlled drugs or psychotropic substances are also subject to INCB's quota system.
-Such therapeutic products or clinical research materials are regulated by HSA through licensing procedures similar to that of controlled drugs, as described in the previous section 9.

-7.(a) Applications should be made in advance of arrival of the goods.
+Such therapeutic products or clinical research materials are regulated by HSA through licensing procedures similar to that of controlled drugs, as described in our response to Section 8 above. - 7. (a) Applications should be made in advance of arrival of the goods.

-Importer's licence will be issued within ten working days from the date of completion of the necessary audit (excluding any time incurred by the applicant's request for clarifications and additional information).
+Importer's licence will be issued within 10 working days from the date of completion of the necessary audit (excluding any time incurred by the applicant's request for clarifications and additional information).
 For Oral Dental Gum, the issuance of the relevant importer's licence does not require an audit.